 US Patent No. 11,210,963 titled "Method and apparatus for providing personalized audio-visual instruction" was later issued in the United States in 2021.

-As artificial intelligence, sensors, graphics, communications, and real-time computing continue to advance, the original vision of personalized computer interaction has become increasingly relevant.
+As artificial intelligence, sensors, graphics, communications, and real-time computing continue to advance, the original 1990 vision of computer-generated personalized instruction has become increasingly relevant.

-Final Step - AI documents this historical journey and the continuing importance of computers becoming more interactive, visual, verbal, adaptive, and personally useful to people.
+Final Step - AI documents this historical journey and the continuing importance of computers becoming more capable of generating personalized visual, verbal, adaptive, and individual-specific guidance.